kubasikora/pardon_action_server/README.md

 ## Topic subscriptions

-Node currently listens to one topic:
+Node currently listens to two topics:
-- odometryTopic (default: `/odom`) - current position of the robot.
+- odometry (default: `/odom`) - current position of the robot,
+- jointStates (default: `/joint_states`) - current state of joints (we are interested in head state).